hectormorenosoftware/react-nodejs-nosql-example/README.md

 To deploy into the internet without using AWS to have full control of your data use a tunnel through ngrok. https://ngrok.com/

 Or you can you can deploy this application using Heroku.
-Heroku is owned by Salesforce.
+Heroku is a cloud based company that is owned by Salesforce.

 www.heroku.com